 December 17, 2019: The Best Thing in Thailand

-Chiang Mai’s biggest attractions are the elephant camps.
+The biggest attraction in the Chiang Mai area is the elephant camps.
 Thailand has approximately 4,000 elephants.
 Of those, half live in captivity.
 Once an elephant has lived in captivity, it is nearly impossible to release it back into the wild.
 Historically, elephants were used for labor.
 Today that is far less common and most captive elephants in Thailand are now used for tourism purposes.
 Chiang Mai seems to be the most common place for tourists to visit elephants.
 Therefore it is no surprise that there are many choices when choosing an elephant camp to visit.

 In the past, most visitors to elephant parks rode the elephants.
 However, during the last 3 years, tourists have become aware that riding elephants is abusive (I unfortunately experienced this when riding an elephant in Mysore, India).
 Instead of riding, these elephant camps allow visits to take care of the elephants instead.
 Most white people marketing materials in Chiang Mai use the no-riding as a major selling point.
 However, Chinese and Thai tourists still want to ride the elephants and take pictures.